Rescue operation ongoing as man trapped in cave in north Co Mayo

-A major operation is continuing to try to rescue a man who has been trapped overnight in a sea cave at Downpatrick Head on the north Mayo coast.
+A major operation is continuing to rescue a man who has been trapped overnight in a sea cave at Downpatrick Head on the north Mayo coast.

 Dublin Fringe Festival 2022: The innocence, discovery, bullying and mortification of an Irish teen disco